LeadingIndiaAI/Real-time-multiple-object-detection-on-road/README.md

 # Real_time_Object_detection_TF
+We worked on a project based on Deep Learning and we are able to detect objects through an image, a video and real-time(web cam and cellphone camera)

-This is an implementation of tensor flow object detection API for running it in Real time through Webcam
+This is an implementation of tensor flow object detection API for running it in Real time through Webcam and cellphone camera.

-The video tutorial for the same is at : https://www.youtube.com/watch?v=MoMjIwGSFVQ
+The video tutorial for the same is at :

 Download the object_recognition_detection.zip